johnzastrow/johnzastrow.github.io/_posts/2012-06-03-recent-spatialite-news-may-2012.md

 ```

-\*new\* SQL function: will attempt to insert SRID=4326 into “spatial\_ref\_sys”. the corresponding EPSG SRID definition will be copied from the inlined dataset internally defined within the libspatialite library (.DLL, .so, .dylib …)
+\*new\* SQL function: will attempt to insert SRID=4326 into "spatial\_ref\_sys". the corresponding EPSG SRID definition will be copied from the inlined dataset internally defined within the libspatialite library (.DLL, .so, .dylib …)
 ```sql
 -- **SQL-script sample:**
 -- =========================================================